Skip to main content

 The Interconnected Endocrine Axes

 Our bodies do not operate in silos.
-The functions through a series of interconnected feedback loops, or axes.
+The endocrine system functions through a series of interconnected feedback loops, or axes.
 Two of the most vital are the Hypothalamic-Pituitary-Gonadal (HPG) axis and the Hypothalamic-Pituitary-Adrenal (HPA) axis.

 Chronic activation of the HPA axis, a state common in high-stress modern life, can directly suppress the function of the HPG axis.
 This biological crosstalk explains why periods of intense stress can impact menstrual cycles in women or contribute to declining testosterone levels in men.